We are advised by renowned experts in treating psychiatric diseases.

 Ira D. Glick, MD has been a member of our Scientific Advisory Board since September 2015.
 Dr. Glick currently is Professor Emeritus, Department of Psychiatry and Behavioral Sciences, Stanford University School of Medicine, Stanford, and Adjunct Professor, Department of Psychiatry, New York University School of Medicine.

-Dr. Glick joined the faculty of the Stanford University School of Medicine in July, 1993.
+Dr. Glick joined the faculty of the Stanford University School of Medicine in July, 1993 and was appointed Emeritus Professor at Stanford in 2010.
 He has been Professor of Psychiatry at the University of California, San Francisco (UCSF) from 1968 to 1978 and at the Cornell University Medical College from 1978 – 1993.
 During his tenure at Cornell, he was also Senior Science Advisor to the Director of the National Institute of Mental Health (from 1988 – 1990).
 Dr. Glick’s research has focused on 1) the effectiveness of psychiatric hospitalization, 2) the current and future treatment of schizophrenia and mood disorders including combining medication and psychotherapy (both individual as well as family therapy) and 3) the diagnosis and treatment of athletes (Sports Psychiatry).

 A 1961 graduate of New York Medical College, Dr. Glick is a 1) Distinguished Fellow of the American Psychiatric Association and founding member of both the American Family Therapy Academy and the International Society of Sports Psychiatry (ISSP) and a member of the Board of Directors of the American Society of Clinical Psychopharmacology (ASCP).
 Dr. Glick has been elected to membership of the American College of Neuropsychopharmacology (ACNP) and the American College of Psychiatrists.
 He has authored or co-authored more than 200 scientific articles and book chapters, eight books as well as psychopharmacology curriculums for teachers of 1) psychiatric residents, 2) for medical students and 3) for primary care physicians.